 - The YukonU Online Registration Portal is now open for students.

 - You can pay via your student account using TOUCHNET or via online banking.
 There is more info on the Money Matters page online.

 - In order to support students who do not have access to internet at home IT and NWTEL have established two wifi hotspots in the Ayamdigut campus student parking lot near entrance 2 and 4 facing the parking lot.
 Look for YukonU-wifi on your laptop or mobile device.

 - Wifi is also available outside the Dawson City campus/Yukon SOVA building and Carmacks campus.

 - We recognize this is not an ideal solution, but our hope is that it allows students to connect to wifi to obtain updates and class materials, while safely following social distancing protocols.

-- Despite NWTel’s current internet limit/fee relief, be aware of all demands by everyone in your household on your home internet service at this time, especially when planning to join meetings or enter synchronous classes via Zoom.
+- Be aware of all demands by everyone in your household on your home internet service at this time, especially when planning to join meetings or enter synchronous classes via Zoom.